The Young Shakespeare (11): The Dark Lady

 As any she belied with false compare.

 A little of the Dark Lady’s personality can be discerned by a deeper reading of the sonnets.
-She is painted as a most promiscuous creature, who ‘robb’d others’ beds revenues of their rents,’ & ‘in act her bed-vow broke,’ which may implyWe also see her described, in sonnet 128, as something of a musician;
+She is painted as a most promiscuous creature, who ‘robb’d others’ beds revenues of their rents,’ & ‘in act her bed-vow broke,’ which implies she was already married, & may even have been the mother of the family, not the daughter!

 How oft when thou, my music, music play’st,